bad6e/roz/README.md

 ## Do you have employees who consistently use acronyms on Slack?

-### If so, do you get confused at sentences like those below?
+### If so, do you get confused at sentences like these below?

 ```
 1. What was the CPC on the new GA campaign?